alephium/www/src/content/blog/2023-07-26_First-Developer-Workshop---Build-a-Token-Faucet-a6bb2aa7bf68/index.md

 description: 'How to create a token faucet and deploy it on Alephium'
 ---

-How to create a token faucet and deploy it on Alephium

----

 ### First Developer Workshop — Build a Token Faucet

 #### How to create a token faucet and deploy it on Alephium